 Twins Research Australia is committed to developing long-term, mutually beneficial partnerships with research, community and corporate organisations that share our goals and values.
-Our partnerships reflect our local, state and national levels of operation.
+Our partnerships reflect our local, state, national and global spheres of operation.

 EasyDNA has joined with Twins Research Australia to provide the most competitive discounted zygosity testing rate available exclusively to TRA members.
 You can learn more about our special discounted testing offer with EasyDNA here.